 There is no change in status today, only one staff has tested positive with no new cases.

-All residents and staff in our SLU unit have been swabbed and ALL residents have tested NEGATIVE.
-We continue to wait for the remaining results for a portion of the SLU staff.
-Residents in the SLU continue to be quarantined in their rooms until we are advised when the quarantine can be lifted.
+All residents and staff in our SLU unit have been swabbed as a safety precaution.
+19 resident results have come back negative in our SLU unit and we are waiting on 12 remaining results.
+Residents in the SLU continue to be quarantined in their rooms until we have received all of the swabs results back.

 Until advised by the Medical Officer of Health (MOH) and the Alberta Health Services (AHS) Outbreak Management team, we remain on outbreak status.
 We continue to operate under our outbreak protocols, monitor the situation very closely, and meet regularly with the MOH and the AHS Outbreak Management team.